 he cried to his mother with those tears all down his face

-saying “you have no idea what went on in that place
+saying, “you have no idea what went on in that place

-there’s something broken, something lost beyond repair
+there’s something broken, something lost without repair

 and I’d rather die before I go back there”